-After consulting with the department chair/director/Dean of Liberal Arts, it is up to the instructor to determine how serious the offense is (based on her/his academic standards and expectations) as it relates to the sanctions to be imposed within his or her course.
+After consulting with the department Chair/Director/Academic Dean offering the course, it is up to the instructor to determine how serious the offense is (based on her/his academic standards and expectations) as it relates to the sanctions to be imposed within his or her course.
 Both the Associate Provost and the instructor have the right to determine whether the offense warrants advancement to the Campus Standards Committee.
 The Associate Provost must be kept apprised by the instructor of the actions taken.
 If it is judged that a student has violated the University’s standards for academic integrity, sanctions may include but are not limited to:

 - Repeating the assignment or completing an additional assignment.
 (Please note that when sanctions are imposed in this manner, students become ineligible for an Incomplete or a Withdrawal from the course in which the sanctions are imposed if it is pursued as a result of the sanction.);

 - Failure of the assignment with no opportunity to repeat it.
 No points will be earned for the assignment (that is, an F will equal a "0").

 - Issuance of a warning or verbal reprimand with a written description of the interaction by the instructor.
 Copies of such reprimands must be kept by the instructor, and submitted to the Office of the Provost who will forward copies to the Student’s Judicial File and the student;